sudoevans/ricky/Readme.md

 # Ricky Log Manager

-A command-line tool for managing weekly progress logs.
-Track your goals, progress, challenges, mentor feedback, and next steps in an organized way.
+A simple command-line tool for managing weekly progress logs. \
+Track your goals, progress, challenges, mentor feedback, and plans in an organized way.

+---
 ![Ricky-ezgif](https://github.com/user-attachments/assets/0452b047-0a7c-4762-a4bf-a017925f2723)

+---
 ## Features
 - Create new weekly logs with structured sections
 - View all we